aurelia/aurelia.github.io-old/docs/api/validation/index.md

 #### Methods

+* `between(min: number, max: number): FluentRuleCustomizer` - Applies the &quot;between&quot; NUMBER validation rule to the property.
+Value must be between but not equal to the specified min and max. null and undefined values are considered valid.
+  * `min: number` - No description available
+  * `max: number` - No description available

 * `email(): FluentRuleCustomizer` - Applies the &quot;email&quot; rule to the property. null, undefined and empty-string values are considered valid.